 315:335-336-337.
-ANALYTICAL CHEMISTRY FOR LABORATORY TECHNICIANS.
+ANALYTICAL CHEMISTRY FOR LAB-ORATORY TECHNICIANS.
+4 credits each.

 Sequential.
 Prerequisite, 134 or 123.
 Intended primarily for students preparing to become laboratory or hospital technicians.
 Elementary theory and calculations in qualitative and quantitative analysis, laboratory exercises, methods and instruments used in hospital laboratories.